 BY SOFO ARCHON

-Recently me and my beloved partner were walking through one of the most beautiful parks in Athens, Greece, where we encountered a beautiful incident that has been imprinted on my mind and which I’ll most probably never forget.
+Recently my beloved partner and I were walking through one of the most beautiful parks in Athens, Greece, where we encountered a beautiful incident that has been imprinted on my mind and which I’ll most probably never forget.

-A father was playing football with his young, not-more-than-three-year-old child and they both appeared to happily enjoy themselves, squeezing each and every moment out of their play.
+A father was playing football with his young, not more than three-year-old child and they both appeared to happily enjoy themselves, squeezing each and every moment out of their play.
 Suddenly, while the child was trying to kick the ball to the direction of his father, he tripped and fell abruptly to the ground.
-He starting crying, seemingly experiencing pain and feeling helpless.
-The father quickly reached to him, took him in his arms, and told him in a caring voice: “Don’t worry, my love, you are strong.”
+He started crying, seemingly experiencing pain and feeling helpless.
+The father quickly reached him, took him in his arms, and told him in a caring voice: “Don’t worry, my love, you are strong.”
 In just a few seconds the child stopped crying and he and his father joyfully resumed kicking the ball back and forth.

 Shortly afterwards, we went back home to relax after our long, exhausting walk.
 No sooner did we enter our apartment than we heard our neighbors around the corner screaming at their son and calling him stupid, a thing they usually do when they are not in a good mood — which is almost always the case.
 There have been times when we’ve heard them call him faggot, retarded, and other names of similar nature.

 As you can understand, this child and the other one mentioned above have a totally different upbringing.
 The one is brought up in an emotionally healthy environment of love, affection and encouragement, while the other in an emotionally unhealthy environment of hatred, disrespect and criticism.